wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 The following table lists the message type code for **all 25 messages defined in the WAMP basic profile** and their direction between peer roles.

-Reserved codes may be used to indentify additional message types in future standards documents.
+Reserved codes may be used to identify additional message types in future standards documents.

 > "Tx" indicates the message is sent by the respective role, and "Rx" indicates the message is received by the respective role.